singerdmx/flutter-quill/doc/configurations/using_custom_app_widget.md

 # Using Custom App Widget

-This project use some adaptive widgets like `AdaptiveTextSelectionToolbar` which require the following delegates:
+This project uses some adaptive widgets like `AdaptiveTextSelectionToolbar` which require the following delegates:

 1. Default Material Localizations delegate
 2. Default Cupertino Localizations delegate
-3. Defualt Widgets Localizations delegate
+3. Default Widgets Localizations delegate

-You don't need to include those since there are defined by default but if you are using Custom app or you are overriding the `localizationsDelegates` in the App widget then please make sure it's including those:
+You don't need to include those since they are defined by default but if you are using a Custom app or you are overriding the `localizationsDelegates` in the App widget then please make sure it includes those:

 ```dart
 localizationsDelegates: const [